In this week’s “Ask Dr. J”, Dr. Russell Jaffe is asked if kidney stones can be dissolved naturally.

 - Adding calibrated ascorbate intake – following the C-Cleanse Protocol further protects the kidneys and bladder from toxins, reduces stone formation risk, and sustains healthy kidney health.

-In this week’s edition of “Ask Dr. J”, Dr. Russell Jaffe is asked, “Does increased gut permeability …
+On this week’s “Ask Dr. J”, Dr. Russell Jaffe is asked how increasing intracellular zinc functions as an …